jcollas/coxdatausage/info.md

 Used data | Amount of data used in GB
 Total data | Total amount of data plan in GB
-Days this month | Number of days in the plan cycle Days Left in Cycle | Number of days left in the plany cycle Percentage Used | Percentage of data used
+Days this month | Number of days in the plan cycle Days Left in Cycle | Number of days left in the plan cycle Percentage Used | Percentage of data used
 Average GB Used Per Day | Average per day
 Average GB Remaining Per Day | Average remaining per day